Devkumar194Aghera/snippetbox/README.md

 ## Usage

-- **Store Snippets**: Use the web interface to add new code snippets with titles, descriptions, and code.
+- **Create Snippets**: Use the web interface to add new code snippets with titles, descriptions, and code.

-- **Edit Snippets**: Edit existing snippets directly from the user interface.

-- **Delete Snippets**: Remove snippets when no longer needed.

 - **User Authentication**: Users can sign up, log in, and log out with secure sessions.